Are you one of those countless people whose dream is to become a Flight Attendant? Do you wish you could get paid to travel?

 The Flight Attendant title

-Varieties of the word “Flight Attendant” differ in various parts of the world.
+Varieties of the title differ in various parts of the world.

-These are a few samples titles used to describe the position of a Flight Attendant among people and airlines all over the world.
+These are a few varieties of titles used to describe the position of a Flight Attendant among people and airlines all over the world.
 Varieties of the title differ greatly from country to country, and airline to airline:

-- The Purser, Flight Purser, Cabin Manager, Chief flight Attendant, or First Flight Attendant is the flight attendant supervisor, overseeing the other flight attendants and the passenger safety and comfort for your flight.
+The Purser, Flight Purser, Cabin Manager, Chief or First Flight Attendant is the supervisor, overseeing the other FA’s and the passenger safety and comfort for your flight.

-- Stewardess or Steward (the common title for a Flight Attendant back in the old days), is still used in many parts of the world.
+Stewardess or Steward (the common title back in the old days), is still used in many parts of the world.

 If you get hired with a major airline, here’s what you can expect

-You not only get paid to fly as a Flight Attendant.
+You not only get paid to fly as an FA.
 The airline also pays 100% of your hotel room cost, and they typically pay you for 24/7 per-diem while you’re on duty.